 4. Liver biopsy may be useful for determining etiology (eg, Wilson disease, autoimmune hepatitis, fatty liver disease in pregnancy, metastases).
 In patients with contraindications to percutaneous biopsy (coagulopathy), transjugular biopsy may be an option.
 Liver biopsy carries a small but relevant risk of serious complications and should be used only in case of diagnostic uncertainty.

 Patients should be admitted to the intensive care unit.
 Watch for hemodynamic, metabolic, fluid and electrolyte, and septic complications.
 Early transfer to a tertiary care center is important.
-Optimally the center should be capable of performing liver transplantation.
+Optimally the center should be capable of performing liver transplant.

 1. Nutrition therapy: Optimally delivered orally (a nasogastric tube may be needed).
 Protein ~60 g/d, energy 30 kcal/kg/d; exclude products containing glutamine.

 2. N-acetylcysteine: Indicated for use in acetaminophen-induced liver failure, may be also considered for other etiologies of liver failure (see Acetaminophen (Paracetamol)).

 4. Antimicrobial and antifungal prophylaxis: In all patients with ALF surveillance cultures should be performed periodically to detect infection as early as possible.
 There is insufficient evidence to support the routine use of prophylactic antibiotics.
 However, broad-spectrum antimicrobial agents should be considered in patients with rapidly progressive encephalopathy, hypotension, or systemic inflammatory response syndrome (SIRS) symptoms.
 The choice of drugs should take into consideration local pathogen resistance profiles.